KunwooLeeKay/emg2qwerty/README.md

 | User6  | 14.06%   | 0.84               | 0.84                     |
 | **Average** | **10.86%**  | **0.63**              | **0.63**                    |

-> *Check if the numbers above are correct (they're taken from the report).*
+> *TODO - Check if the numbers above are correct (they're taken from the report).*
 >
-> *Add a disclaimer about the testing procedure (model, # of epochs for training, size of the test set, etc.).*
+> *TODO - Add a disclaimer about the testing procedure (model, # of epochs for training, size of the test set, etc.).*

 ## Experiments